 Funeral taking place in Montreal for HIV/AIDS researcher Dr. Mark Wainberg

 Mark Wainberg drowned on Tuesday while swimming with his son in rough waters off Bal Harbour, Fla.
 He was 71.
-Wainberg was part of the medical team that discovered the first antiviral drug to treat patients with the human immunodeficiency virus, or HIV.
+"How many people in this world can say their work saved millions of lives?"
+Zev Wainberg said Friday in a tearful eulogy.

 Comments